zloeber/tofu-exploration/README.md

 **main** - terraform based deployment
 **tofu** - tofu based deployment (go to this branch for tofu related notes and tasks)

-# Tips

-- This builds two kube clusters then drops private keys and kube config locally in ~~a .gitignore defined~~ the `./secrets` path.
-You can use this to your advantage and target that folder with sops to encrypt things per cluster with just a wee bit more work ;)

-- You can use [OpenLens](https://github.com/MuhammedKalkan/OpenLens) to explore your local cluster by pointing it at the kube config file.

-- Most everything can be configured in the `Taskfile.yml` file, including if you'd like to use tofu or terraform.
-Fun for testing some of the new tofu features out as shown here.

-- If `task deploy:all` fails try `task deploy`.
-If that fails try removing the clusters `kind delete cluster -n cluster1; kind delete cluster -n cluster2`

 # Terraform

 The `main` branch includes terraform manifests for deploying 2 kind clusters side by side.
 The state is stored for each component as separate terraform state files in the `./secrets` folder.
 This folder is then targeted with `sops` to encrypt contents within.